 The Tier 1 unfunded actuarial liability as of June 30, 2009 is amortized as a level percentage of Tier 1 pay over a closed 30-year period commencing June 30, 2009.
 Tier 1 actuarial gains and losses and plan changes are amortized over 20-year periods and Tier 1 assumption changes are amortized over 25-year periods beginning with the valuation date in which they first arise.
 Effective June 30, 2017, all prior assumption amortization base periods were increased by 5 years so they have the same remaining period as if they had originally been amortized over 25 years.
-Amortization payments are scheduled to increase 2.75% each year while aggregate payroll is expected to grow 3.00% each year.
+Amortization payments are scheduled to increase 2.75% each year.

 The Tier 2 unfunded actuarial liability as of June 30, 2017 is amortized over a closed 10-year period.
 Future Tier 2 actuarial gains and losses, assumption changes, and plan changes will be amortized over 10-year periods beginning with the valuation date in which they first arise.
-Amortization payments are scheduled to increase 2.75% each year while aggregate payroll is expected to grow 3.00% each year.
+Amortization payments are scheduled to increase 2.75% each year.